Raw Honey vs. Propolis: Allergy Relief Options

 Key Takeaways:

-• Raw honey is a gentle, long-term option for mild seasonal allergies.
+• Raw honey seems to be a gentle, long-term kind of thing, good for those annoying but not-so-terrible seasonal allergies.

 Benefits + Super Powers of 🐝 RAW HONEY, BEE POLLEN & PROPOLIS